TDHolmes/tdholmes.github.io/README.md

 ![alt text][Pensel Top]

 The above is my first cut at the PCB.
-So far all sensors are working and I am getting accelerometer and magnetometer data out of the orientation IC.
-This is currently the main part I am working on for the overall Harma project.
+I was able to bring up all sensors and got accelerometer and magnetometer data out of the orientation IC.
+Unfortunately, the board fried after working on it for a while.
+I am planning on continuing the project with some Adafruit breakout boards in Rust.
 More info can be found [here][Pensel Link].

+# Past Projects

+## [Battery Powered Oven Temp Monitor - in Rust!][oven-temp-rs link]

+This is the new and improved variant on my original oven temperature monitor, but rewritten in embedded rust and much more battery efficient.
+Doing this project made me want to never write embedded C ever again.

+![alt text][oven-temp-rs picture]

 ## [Battery Powered Oven Temp Monitor][Oven Temp Link]